Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 5 Tools to Stop an Off-Leash Dog From Approaching Your Dog

-Many owners of reactive dogs dread when off-leash dogs approach and their owners just calmly remark "Oh, he's very friendly, he just wants to say hello!"
+Many owners of reactive dogs dread when off-leash dogs approach and their owners just calmly remark, "Oh, he's very friendly, he just wants to say hello!"

 This is a very frustrating ordeal, and it's often too late when you respond: "Well, my dog is not!
 Keep your dog under control!"

-So what to do in such a circumstance, and best of all, how to avoid future encounters?
+What to do in such a circumstance, and best of all, how to avoid future encounters?
 The most important steps in such cases are awareness and preparedness.

 Awareness means that you will need to be scanning your environment so that you will take quick notice of any approaching dogs.
 I call it being "hyper-vigilant," basically you'll need to be engaging in the dog-walking form of defensive driving.